 Any original art work done with pencils, chalk, pens, ink, paint, charcoal, dyes, etc. on canvas, paper, or glass.
-This would include all painting, sketching, drawing, cartooning, printing, etc. Note: Please enter painting on wood, metal, or textiles in Heritage Arts.
-Painted and/or glazed pre-formed ceramics and painted porcelain dolls are not eligible for State Fair exhibit.
+This would include all painting, sketching, drawing, cartooning, printing, etc. Painted and/or glazed pre-formed ceramics and painted porcelain dolls are not eligible for State Fair exhibit.
 Drawings and paintings should be matted or framed under glass.
 (Exceptions: Oil and acrylic paintings do not require glass and are not required to be matted.)
 Water color, chalk, pen & ink, computer-generated art, etc. do require some protective covering.
 Gallery frames are acceptable.
-Canvas paintings that continue “over the edges” are acceptable without frames; however the piece must still be prepared for hanging.
+Canvas paintings that continue “over the edges” are acceptable without frames; however, the piece must still be prepared for hanging.
 Matted pieces without frames are acceptable, however the piece must be prepared for hanging OR it must include a photo of the artwork being displayed in a non-hanging manner.
 There is no specific requirement for the type of mat used.
-Page 34 of the Illinois 4-H Arts Visual Arts Member’s Manual gives basic directions for a mat, but purchased, pre-cut mats are acceptable.

 Any original item made of clay; may be fired or unfired, hand formed or thrown on a wheel.
 Self-hardening clays are fine.
 Fire/oven-cured and cornstarch clay could be accepted.
 Items can include, but are not limited to, clay statues, bowls, jewelry, etc. Pre-formed ceramics are not eligible for State Fair exhibit.

 Any original item made of fiber.
-Examples are quilts, fabric collage, soft sculpture, stitchery, weaving, embroidery, cross-stitch, wearable art, hooking, braiding, and duct tape artistry.
-All baskets and decorated textiles (such as painted shirts or stenciled clothing) should be entered in Heritage Arts.
+Examples are quilts, fabric collage, soft sculpture, stitchery, weaving, embroidery, cross-stitch, wearable art, hooking, braiding, duct tape artistry, and baskets.
 Original cross-stitched, knitted, crocheted or quilted items belong in this Fiber class.
 Non-original cross-stitched, knitted, crocheted or quilted items should be entered in Heritage Arts.
 Machine knitted items are not appropriate for this class.